codeAKstan/alx-system_engineering-devops/0x00-shell_basics/README.md

-first script is printing absolute working directory second script is printing the home dir
+first script is printing absolute working directory 1-listit to list what is in my directory second script is going to  the home dir